adjust/cordova_sdk/README.md

 event or session of the adjust SDK.

 The session callback parameters have a similar interface of the event callback parameters.
-Instead of adding the key and it's value to an event, it's added through a call to method `addSessionCallbackParameter` of the `Adjust` instance:
+Instead of adding the key and its value to an event, it's added through a call to method `addSessionCallbackParameter` of the `Adjust` instance:

 ```js
 Adjust.addSessionCallbackParameter("foo", "bar");